CONNIE C. LINAS, LCSW | OAKLAND THERAPY FOR INDIVIDUALS & COUPLES

 A financial therapist helps individuals and couples who feel stuck with their money.
 Even after you consult books, financial planners, and debt counselors, you may find that you're not able to apply what you're learning.
 For most of us, our decisions about money are rooted in our emotional mind.

 You may be feeling anxiety, low self esteem, fear, or a sense of incompetence when it comes to your money.
-Do you want help addressing issues concerning: earning, saving, spending, tracking, or determining realistic goals?
 Or maybe you're in conflict with family or fighting with your partner about how to move forward together?

 You might benefit from counseling if you answer yes to any of the following: